Sustainability from the Start: Helping Early-Stage Inventors Think Green

 “It’s not just a term used to describe breakthroughs in renewable energy or technologies… Rather, it is a way to describe any invention that has the smallest environmental footprint possible – from the way a product is conceived and prototyped, to the materials sourced in its production, to the end of its life-cycle and how its component parts ultimately break down.”

 Several years ago, the Foundation set out to identify the key resources and information early stage inventors needed to incorporate sustainable practices into their product and venture development processes.
-They partnered with the Aspen Network of Development Entrepreneurs (ANDE) in holding a series of global stakeholder roundtables to address issues and unique needs in supporting green inventors.
+They partnered with the Aspen Network of Development Entrepreneurs (ANDE) in holding a series of global collaborator roundtables to address issues and unique needs in supporting green inventors.
 The findings identified a gap in how entrepreneurs can operationalize sustainability, especially in the initial stages of development.
 From there, the Foundation began laying the groundwork to develop resources that help early stage inventors integrate sustainability into their work.

 Filling the Sustainable Design Knowledge Gap